 This appendix lists the appendices which are part of other Indian Accounting Standards and make reference to Ind AS 115, Revenue from Contracts with Customers.

-- Appendix B, Evaluating the Substance of Transactions involving the Legal Form of a Lease contained in Ind AS 17, Leases. - 2 Appendix A, Intangible Assets-Web Site Costs contained in Ind AS 38, Intangible Assets.
+- 1 8Omitted - 2 Appendix A, Intangible Assets-Web Site Costs contained in Ind AS 38, Intangible Assets.